microsoft/playwright/docs/src/api/class-page.md

 - returns: <[null]|[Response]>

 Returns the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
-If can not go back, returns `null`.
+If cannot go back, returns `null`.

 Navigate to the previous page in history.